GenericMappingTools/pygmt/CONTRIBUTING.md

 The gallery and tutorials are managed by [sphinx-gallery](https://sphinx-gallery.readthedocs.io/) (currently, we need the development version from the Github master branch).
-The source files for the gallery are `.py` scripts that generate one or more figures.
+The source files for the example gallery are `.py` scripts in `examples/gallery/` that generate one or more figures.
 They are executed automatically by sphinx-gallery when the documentation is built.
 The output is gathered and assembled into the gallery.

-You can **add a new** plot by placing a new `.py` file in one of the folders inside the `examples` folder of the repository.
+You can **add a new** plot by placing a new `.py` file in one of the folders inside the `examples/gallery` folder of the repository.
 See the other examples to get an idea for the format.

 General guidelines for making a good gallery plot: